Merging Science, Engineering and Community-based Knowledge / July 28–August 5, 2023

 The symposium is made possible with funding from the National Science Foundation, Arctic Sciences program (Award 2232922), Permafrost Coastal Systems Network (NSF Award 1927553), Arctic Infrastructure Development Center at the University of Alaska Fairbanks, and the NSF project Navigating the New Arctic: Landscape Evolution and Adapting to Change in Ice-rich Permafrost Systems (NSF Award 1928237), and with additional support from the North Slope Borough Department of Planning and Community Services, Taġiuġmiullu Nunamiullu Housing Authority, NREL/Cold Climate Housing Research Center, Native Village of Point Lay, City of Wainwright, NSF Navigating the New Arctic Community Office, and the collaboration of several additional Navigating the New Arctic projects (NSF Awards 1927708,1927718, 1927785, 2022639).

 - Fri, July 28: Arrive in Utqiagvik.
-Group dinner and lodging at Nanuq’s Den, NARL campus.
+Group dinner and orientation for visiting scientists and engineers at Nanuq’s Den, NARL campus.

-- Sat, July 29: Presentations by participants.
-Evening reception & cultural evening.
+- Sat, July 29: Start of conference.
+Presentations by participants.
+Dinner reception & cultural evening.

 - Sun, July 30: Field trips: Tour infrastructure issues in Utqiaġvik or a coastal village.